 How many games will my team play?

 Every team is guaranteed to play a minimum of 3 games.
-We try to limit one game per day, but you may have a double based on division.
-Our goal is for you to leave Sunday and feel like you played a lot!
+We try to limit one game per day, but you may have two games a day based on division.
+Our goal is for you to leave Sunday and feel like you played some hoops!

 How are teams bracketed and how does my team advance?